uber-node/ringpop-node/docs/index.rst

 Ringpop
 =======

-Ringpop is a library that brings cooperation and coordination to distrubted applications.
+Ringpop is a library that brings cooperation and coordination to distributed applications.

 Interested?
 Start with the Getting Started section below.